 Foundations for the contemporary theory and practices relating to the management of people, managing human resources within an organization, and basic personnel processes.
-(L)
+Grades are P/NP Option.

-Organizational Management
+Organizational Behavior

 Assists students in understanding and applying theories of management and psychology to human behavior in the workplace.
 Increases awareness of individual and group behaviors, conflict, resolution, and leadership and organizational dynamics.
-(L)
+Grades are P/NP Option.

-Introduction To Global Business
+Introduction To Business